If your child is coming to Great Ormond Street Hospital (GOSH) for an inpatient stay or as a day patient, this section explains what you can expect.

 If your child wants a meal outside of the regular serving hours, they can choose something from the Croc Menu, which includes hot and cold meals.

-Each ward has a playroom or play area where your child and family can play together.
-The ward play specialist can arrange craft activities or your child can play with the toys, books and videos available.
+Each ward has a playroom or play area where your child/young person and family can play together.
+The ward Playworker or Play Specialist can arrange some resources if there is something in particular you’re missing from home or your child can play with the toys, books and art materials available there.